-If your book is being published by a traditional publisher, or if you’re working with an end-to-end publishing services company, it magically happens.
+If your book is being published by a traditional publisher, or if you’re working with an end-to-end self-publishing company, it magically happens.
 You send off your content, they wave their magic wands and ‘poof!’
 You have a completed book!

 But what if you’re doing it yourself?
-What do you need to include on your copyright page (also known as the imprint page) to make your book look professional and, more importantly, to protect your intellectual property?
+What do you need to include on your copyright page to make your book look professional and, more importantly, to protect your intellectual property?

 The good thing is that it doesn’t need to be that complicated – there are only a few elements that must be on your copyright page.
 Everything else is optional.

 Not to be missed: What MUST be on your copyright page

 The first element that needs to be on your copyright page is the copyright (I know that statement is eye-roll worthy, but it had to be said).

 Your copyright includes the copyright symbol, your name as the copyright holder, and your book’s year of publication.
 These elements are presented like this:

 The second element is a statement reserving your rights as the copyright holder to reproduce the work (in other words, no one can copy your stuff without your permission).
 This can be as simple as:

 Optional extras: How to make your copyright page look all professional and fancy